ogarcia/trellowarrior/README.md

 ### Project/Board Sections

-The Project/Board sections are called from `sync_projects` and define the equivalence betwen Taskwarrior and Trello.
+The Project/Board sections are called from `sync_projects` and define the equivalence between Taskwarrior and Trello.

 * `tw_project_name` MANDATORY.
 The name of project in Taskwarrior.
 * `trello_board_name` MANDATORY.
 The name of Trello Board.